 A Director of the National Association of REALTORS®

-A Regional Vice President of the National Association of REALTORS®
+A member of the Executive Committee of the National Association of REALTORS®

-Local Associations/Boards may nominate a member by completing the form below and submitting it to Maryland Association of REALTORS® by August 11, 2017.
-The award is presented at the MAR Annual Conference.
+Local Associations/Boards may nominate a member by completing the form below and submitting it to Maryland REALTORS®.
+The award is presented at the Maryland REALTORS® Industry Awards Celebration.

-The President's Award is presented to a REALTOR® member with a minimum of five (5) years in the profession, who provides continuous, dedidcated service to the industry to enhance the quality of the profession.
-Nominations for this award will come from MAR committee chairs, leadership and MAR stff and are open to members who participate at the State committee level.
+The President's Award is presented to a REALTOR® member with a minimum of five (5) years in the profession, who provides continuous, dedicated service to the industry to enhance the quality of the profession.
+Nominations for this award will come from Maryland REALTORS® committee chairs, leadership and Maryland REALTORS® staff and are open to members who participate at the State committee level.

-A call of nominations will be distributed in early June to local associations/boards and the MAR officers, directors, committee chairs, vice chairs and staff.
+A call of nominations will be distributed in early June to local associations/boards and the Maryland REALTORS® officers, directors, committee chairs, vice chairs and staff.
 Nominations are due mid-July.
 This award will be presented at the Annual Conference.

-The Shining Star Award is presented to a new committee volunteer who demonstrates outstanding commitment and enthusiastic support to MAR's program.
-Nominations for this awrd will come from MAR Committee chairs, leadership and MAR staff.
+The Shining Star Award is presented to a new committee volunteer who demonstrates outstanding commitment and enthusiastic support to Maryland REALTORS® program.
+Nominations for this award will come from Maryland REALTORS® Committee chairs, leadership and Maryland REALTORS® staff.

 A REALTOR® who has held membership in the state Association for a cumulative period of fifty (50) years is eligible for REALTOR® Emeritus status.